 After a long drawn out relocation process and the birth of a brand new recording studio, David released his fifth solo album called: The David Neil Cline Band/Flying in a Cloud of Controversy.
 The album was finished in 2010 and released in spring 2011.
 David being the producer, engineer, performing lead and backing vocals, lead, rhythm and acoustic guitars, bass, Hammond organ and assorted percussion.
 Jeff Giovannangeli on drums, The late J.D Donnelly (from previous albums):bass on two songs, Todd Reed: lead and rhythm guitar, and Jim Morris of the Jim Morris Band played lead guitar on 4 tracks.
 The very angry and political lyrics most definitely fit the title and are sure to stir up some kind of controversy.
 The songs "Road Rage" and "Going Postal" have received tons of airplay in Northern Michigan on the radio station Real Rock 105.1-95.5.
 Songs from this album are still getting airplay on other various stations all over the world.
 Originally the 14 song final CD package was going to contain a DVD full of live performances from over the years plus a production video of the radio single "Road Rage".
 But due to finances the DVD was not included but most of the videos have been uploaded and can now be viewed on youtube.

-As of May 2011 David and his band also released a brand new two song single called "Mental Baggage" and "Toothbrush".
+May 2011 David and his band released a new two song single called "Mental Baggage" and "Toothbrush".
 Mental baggage being more of an upbeat hard rock song.
-Toothbrush being a very moody, bluesy type song.
+Toothbrush a very moody, bluesy type song.
 The single featured David on guitars, vocals and Hammond organ, Jeff Giovannangeli on drums and Ronnie Racine on bass guitar.

 David is currently working on new material while playing in a working band called STS.